keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

     kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/dynatrace-sli-service/0.3.0/deploy/service.yaml
     ```

-1. The Dynatrace SLI provider needs access to a Dynatrace tenant.
+1. The *dynatrace-sli-service* needs access to a Dynatrace tenant.
 If you have completed the steps from [Setup Dynatrace](./#setup-dynatrace), the *dynatrace-sli-service*
 uses the already provided credentials.
 Otherwise, create a *secret* containing the **Tenant ID** and **API token**.

     The `DT_TENANT` has to be set according to the appropriate pattern: